i-like-robots/guestlist/README.md

 app.get('/search', guestlist.secure(query), (req, res, next) => { … });
 ```

+Any parameters that are not expected, and do not follow the rules will be ejected.
+In other words:

 > If you're not on the list, you're not coming in!

 ## Installation